Embed objects

 > Use this file to discover all available pages before exploring further.

-> W&B's Embedding Projector allows users to plot multi-dimensional embeddings on a 2D plane using common dimension reduction algorithms like PCA, UMAP, and t-SNE.
+> W&B's Embedding Projector lets you plot multi-dimensional embeddings on a 2D plane using common dimension reduction algorithms like PCA, UMAP, and t-SNE.

 # Embed objects